jeffzwang/recipes/seitan.md

     combine with oil droplets to create hazardous oil splatters.
 This is the same phenenomenon as a grease fire.
 This is also speculation - maybe there are other reasons, but this seems like it checks out to me.
+* Bread cooker.
+Is very easy, more meaty texture, but less tasty in my opinion because the result does not retain moisture as well.

 ## About me and how I found Seitan